-Travellers booked on a 'Land Only' package, the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour.
-Please advise your international flight times to our reservations team.
+Travellers booked on 'Land Only', the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour, or when booking pre and post night accommodation with Wendy Wu Tours.
+Please email your international flight times to info@wendywutours.com.au so we can arrange your transfers accordingly.

 Join the tour on Day 1 in Bangkok and end the tour on Day 12 in Chiang Mai.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.
+An informal Welcome Dinner will be held on Day 1 of the itinerary.
+If you miss this due to your arrival time, all information will be provided to you at breakfast the following morning.